MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-vmware-to-azure.md

 #### VMware HCX vMotion live migration

-This migration method uses the VMware vMotion protocol to move a single VM to a remote site.
+The HCX vMotion live migration method uses the VMware vMotion protocol to move a single VM to a remote site.
 Benefits include:

 - This method is designed to move one VM at a time.
 - No service interruption when the VM state is migrated.

 #### VMware HCX cold migration

-This migration method uses the VMware near-field communication protocol.
+The HCX cold migration method uses the VMware near-field communication protocol.
 The option is automatically selected when the source VM is turned off.

 #### VMware HCX replication-assisted vMotion

-VMware HCX RAV combines the benefits of VMware HCX bulk migration with VMware HCX vMotion migration.
+VMware HCX RAV combines the benefits of VMware HCX bulk migration with VMware HCX vMotion live migration.
 It offers parallel operations, resiliency, and scheduling, with zero downtime during VM state migration.

 ## VMware resources